htwebhost/jitsirancher/README.md

 3. Next click on Resources Secrets then click on Certificates here you need to add a certificate either a legit certificate or self signed for my example I created a self signed one.
 The reason I had to do this was because the Rancher automatic selfsigned cert for the loadbalancer did not work for me and I had to use a self signed one.

 4. Now we need to go into jitsi-project namespace by clicking on it.
 You should see Workloads, Load Balancing, Service Discovery, Volumes at the top click on Service Discovery.
-At the top right click on Import YAML where the 1 is at the top paste in the yaml code for jvb-service.yaml Under Import Mode select Namespace: in the box to the right click Add to a new namespace then in the box type jitsi then click Import at the bottom.
+At the top right click on Import YAML where the 1 is at the top paste in the yaml code for jvb-service.yaml Under Import Mode select Project: in the box to the right click Add to a new namespace then in the box type jitsi then click Import at the bottom.

-5.
+5. Once the YAML is done importing go click on Workloads.
+At the top click on Import YAML where the 1 is at the top paste in the yaml code for deployment.yaml Under Import Mode select Project: in the box to the right click the drop down selector and select jitsi since we created it in the last step we don't need to create it again.
+Then click Import at the bottom.